QuakeMigrate/QuakeMigrate/docs/tutorials/lut.rst

 Bundling the grid specification
 ###############################
-The grid specification needs to be bundled into a dictionary to be used as an input for the `compute_traveltimes` function.
-We use here the :class:`AttribDict` from ObsPy, which extends the standard Python `dict` data structure to also have `.`-style access.
+The grid specification needs to be bundled into a dictionary to be used as an input for the :func:`compute_traveltimes` function.
+We use here the :class:`AttribDict` from ObsPy, which extends the standard Python :class:`dict` data structure to also have ``.``-style access.

 ::